WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 The processors may play a roll as newer generation processors are supposed to fair better.

 In order to test Meltdown in a side-by-side comparison of systems with and without the mitigation I took two identical hosts and populated them with an identical amount and type of servers.
-On one host we patched all the VM&#8217;s with the mitigation and with the other host we left the VM&#8217;s without the patches.
+On one host we patched all the VM's with the mitigation and with the other host we left the VM's without the patches.

-Using the wonderful [ControlUp Console](https://www.controlup.com), we can compare the results in their real-time dashboard. Â Unfortunately, the dashboard only gives us a &#8220;real time&#8221; view, ControlUp offers a product called &#8220;Insights&#8221; that can show the historical data, our organization has not subscribed to this product and so I&#8217;ve had to try and track the performance by exporting the ControlUp views on a interval and then manually sorting and presenting the data. Â Using the Insights view would be much, much faster.
+Using the wonderful [ControlUp Console](https://www.controlup.com), we can compare the results in their real-time dashboard. Â Unfortunately, the dashboard only gives us a "real time" view, ControlUp offers a product called "Insights" that can show the historical data, our organization has not subscribed to this product and so I've had to try and track the performance by exporting the ControlUp views on a interval and then manually sorting and presenting the data. Â Using the Insights view would be much, much faster.

 ControlUp has 3 different views I was hoping to explore. Â The first view is the **hosts** view, this will be performance metrics pulled directly from the VMWare Host. Â The second view will be the computers view, and the last will be the sessions view. Â The computers and sessions view are metrics pulled directly from the Windows server itself. Â However, I am unable to accurately judge the performance of Windows Server metrics because of how it measures CPU performance.

-Another wonderful thing about ControlUp is we can logically group our VM&#8217;s into folders, from there ControlUp can sum the values and present it in an easily digestible presentation. Â I created a logical structure like so and populated my VM&#8217;s:
+Another wonderful thing about ControlUp is we can logically group our VM's into folders, from there ControlUp can sum the values and present it in an easily digestible presentation. Â I created a logical structure like so and populated my VM's:

 [<img class="aligncenter wp-image-2653 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/VMs.png" alt="" width="308" height="762" srcset="http://theorypc.ca/wp-content/uploads/2018/01/VMs.png 308w, http://theorypc.ca/wp-content/uploads/2018/01/VMs-121x300.png 121w" sizes="(max-width: 308px) 100vw, 308px" />](http://theorypc.ca/wp-content/uploads/2018/01/VMs.png)

 &nbsp;

-And then within ControlUp we can &#8220;focus&#8221; on each &#8220;Location&#8221; folder and if we select the &#8220;Folder&#8221; view it presents the sums of the logical view.
+And then within ControlUp we can "focus" on each "Location" folder and if we select the "Folder" view it presents the sums of the logical view.

 # HOSTS